adisbladis/uv2nix/doc/src/FAQ.md

 `uv2nix` can only work with what it has, and `uv.lock` metadata is notably absent of important metadata.

-Take a lock file entry for `requests` as an example:
+Take a lock file entry for `pyzmq` as an example:
 ``` toml
 [[package]]
 name = "pyzmq"